 6. Window Boxes

 A paved walkway serves many purposes.
-It can give visitors a clear direction on where to walk without trampling on your lawn. on the way to your door.
+It can give visitors a clear direction on where to walk without trampling on your lawn.
 You can highlight special features on your property with a walkway, directing people to stroll past your magnificent oak tree, cottage garden, or a stunning view.

-A water feature in your front yard greets guests with calmness and tranquility.
+A water feature in your front yard is a great visual interest that greets guests with calmness and tranquility.
 And you benefit, too.

 Sit on your front porch with the morning coffee and listen to the relaxing sound of trickling water.
 Natural water features can closely resemble the surrounding outdoors, such as waterfalls, water gardens, or streams.